 Global Challenge 4: How can genuine democracy emerge from authoritarian regimes?

 Although the perceptions and implementations of democracy differ globally, it is generally accepted that democracy is a relationship between a responsible citizenry and a responsive government that encourages participation in the political process and guarantees basic rights.
-Reinforcing this globally are NGOs like Transparency International and the intergovernmental organizations like the Open Government Partnership created in 2011.
-OGP has grown to 75 national and 15 subnational governments that have agreed to 2,500 commitments to promote transparency, empower citizens, fight corruption, and harness new technologies to strengthen governance.
-Global trends are also reinforcing this, such as the increasing interdependencies, changing nature of power, increasingly educated publics, growing mobility and solidarity of people worldwide, and the need to collectively address major planetary existential challenges.
-However, democratization is threatened by increasingly sophisticated organized crime, terrorism, corruption, fake news, and other cyber manipulation of elections and the electorate.
+NGOs like Transparency International and intergovernmental organizations like the Open Government Partnership (OGP) reinforce democracy internationally.
+The OGP connects 75 national and 15 subnational governments that have committed to 2,500 actions to promote transparency, empower citizens, fight corruption, and harness new technologies to strengthen governance.
+Global trends, such as the increasing interdependencies, the changing nature of power, worsening polarization worldwide, growing mobility, and the increasingly urgent need to collectively address major planetary existential challenges demonstrate the importance of the organization’s work and democratization.
+However, democratization is threatened by increasingly sophisticated organized crime, terrorism, corruption, disinformation, and manipulation of elections and the electorate.

 Actions to Address Global Challenge 4:

 - Invest into R&D to anticipate and counter disinformation and information warfare.